Subscribe to the Moving to Portland Newsletter

 Sellwood Bridge

-Construction started in late 2010 and the projected completion date is 2016.
-You can follow the progress of the new bridge at the Sellwoood Bridge Web site.
-For a live view of the construction site, check out the web camera on the Sellwood Bridge Web site.
-A time lapse feature allows you to view the day's work in a few seconds.
-You are able to watch videos that show work from the previous week and month.
+Construction started in 2012 and the new bridge opens March 1, 2016, but it’s still a construction zone as it will take until late 2016 to complete the structure and remove the old bridge.
+You can follow the progress of the new bridge at the Sellwoood Bridge website.
+For a live view of the construction site, check out the web camera on the Sellwood Bridge website.
+A time lapse feature allows you to view the day’s work in a few seconds.
+You can watch videos that show work from the previous week and month.

-Multnomah County is planning to use a detour bridge in order to save time and money during the construction of the new Sellwood Bridge.
-Referred to as a "Shoofly" in the construction trade, staged construction is not required.
-Instead, temporary piers will be erected to the north of the existing bridge piers and the entire steel deck truss will be slid over on rails using hydraulic jacks.
-Temporary approach spans will then be installed at the east and west ends of the truss to link the structure to SE Tacoma Street and Highway 43.
-This temporary detour bridge will remain in place throughout construction of the new bridge, freeing up the existing alignment for the work crews and removing traffic from the bridge construction zone.
-The construction firm being hired to do this work – Slayden/Sundt Joint Venture – has successfully used this detour bridge method on other bridge projects.
+Multnomah County is using a detour bridge to save time and money during the construction of the new Sellwood Bridge.
+Referred to as a “Shoofly” in the construction trade, staged construction is not required.
+Instead, temporary piers were erected to the north of the existing bridge piers, and the entire steel deck truss was slid over on rails using hydraulic jacks.
+Temporary approach spans were installed at the east and west ends of the truss to link the structure to SE Tacoma Street and Highway 43.
+The old bridge was taken down after the new bridge was partially finished and open to traffic.
+The construction firm hired to do this work – Slayden/Sundt Joint Venture – has successfully used this detour bridge method on other bridge projects.

-Read more about the Portland-Milwaukie Light Rail Project.
+Read more about the Portland-Milwaukie Light Rail Line.

 Videos of the Sellwood-Moreland Neighborhood